DaddyTheRunner/RepData_PeerAssessment1/PA1_template.md

 collected over a two month period in 2012.
 </span>

-Fig. 5 shows some slight differences in the average daily activity patterns for weekends and weekdays.
-On week days, there is a rapid rise in activity around 6:00 AM whereas on the weekends, the morning activity rises more gradually over a two hour period.
-The morning peak activity is slightly higher on weekdays but the afternoon activity levels appear to be slightly higher on the weekends.
-Finally, the daily activity appears to trail off about two hours earlier on weekdays.

 The following code chunk creates a table of the statistics for the two time series.